drehimself/laravel-ecommerce-example/readme.md

 1. Visit `localhost:8000` in your browser
 1. Visit `/admin` if you want to access the Voyager admin backend.
 Admin User/Password: `admin@admin.com/password`.
 Admin Web User/Password: `adminweb@adminweb.com/password`

+## Shopping Cart Package

+I originally used the [Crinsane/LaravelShoppingcart](https://github.com/Crinsane/LaravelShoppingcart) package but it is slow to update to the latest versions of Laravel.
+I now use [hardevine/LaravelShoppingcart](https://github.com/hardevine/LaravelShoppingcart) which is a forked version that updates quicker.

 ## Windows Users - money_format() issue

 The `money_format` function does not work in Windows.
 Take a look at [this thread](https://stackoverflow.com/questions/6369887/alternative-to-money-format-function-in-php-on-windows-platform/18990145).
 As an alternative, just use the `number_format` function instead.